 The Metro Regional Quality Council gathered employment-related information through listening sessions, focus groups, informational interviews, and Person-Centered Quality Reviews.
 This information guided the employment work completed by the MRQC.

 This campaign will be a journey through employment experiences, emphasizing capability and power while also bringing to light current unfair but legal practices.

 The We Work!
 Campaign will be a series of short videos from different stakeholder groups such as self-advocates/people with disabilities, family members of people with disabilities, employers, providers, and council members.
 The purpose of this campaign is to educate the public and employers on the benefits and best practices of employing people with disabilities.

 Are you interested in the findings of the Metro Regional Quality Council?
-Check out some of the employment reports and presentations:
+Check out the employment report, summary, or handout:

 The Metro Regional Quality Council developed the following resources to support employment for people with disabilities.
 All resources are free to share:

 MRQC Employment Resources

 The direct care workforce is large and is one of the highest-demand and anticipated growth sectors in the U.S. and Minnesota.
 Over the last two decades, the service sector for people with IDD has grown 290%.
 Looking ahead, from 2018 to 2028, the long-term care sector is expected to add a further 1.3 million direct care jobs, primarily personal care aide positions — more new jobs than any other occupation in the U.S. economy.